Q. What is E-Verify?

 Q. When does the Employer Agent have to do an on-line check of the work authorization status of a new hire?

 A. I-9s must be completed by both the employer and the applicant after the applicant accepts a job offer.
 The I-9 must be submitted for work authorization within three government business days from the first day of employment.
 The first day of employment is the first paid day.
-For example, if the I-9 is completed by both the employer and the applicant on August 10, but the applicant's first paid day will be August 12, then August 12 is considered the first day of employment.
+For example, if the I-9 is completed by both the employer and the applicant on August 10, but the applicant's first paid day will be August 12, then August 12 is considered the first day of employment (also referred to as the Hire Date).
 In this example, the three day rule would not start until August 12 - but an E-Verify authorization query may be run on August 10 (the same day the I-9 is completed.)
 While the employer's E-Verify Agent may run the E-Verify query on August 10, the agent must initiate a query within three government business days from the date that is considered the first day of employment - in this example, August 12.

 Q. How long must an employer retain a Form I-9 on a worker?